 There are clear policies in line with those from the CSAP (Children's Safeguarding Assurance Partnership) for dealing with allegations against people who work with children.

-All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school’s Whistleblowing Policy – a copy of which will be provided to, and understood by, all staff.
+All allegations against staff, supply staff, volunteers, contractors and any person who may use or hire the school premises, will be managed in line with the school’s Whistleblowing Policy – a copy of which will be provided to, and understood by, all staff at induction.
 The school will ensure all allegations against staff, including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.

 When managing allegations against staff, the school will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as “low-level concerns”.
 Allegations that meet the harms threshold include instances where staff have:

 - Behaved in a way that has harmed a child or may have harmed a child.

 - Committed or possibly committed a criminal offence against or related to a child.